-It is the overwhelming feeling that you experience when too much of these elements are placed on you as person.
+It is the overwhelming feeling that you experience when too much of these elements are placed on you as a person.

-This results in symptoms of sweating, increased heart rate, flushing, agitation, mood changes, feeling of impending doom, emotionally labile, muscle tension, dry mouth and headaches.
+Symptoms include sweating, increased heart rate, flushing, agitation, mood changes, feeling of impending doom, emotionally labile, muscle tension, dry mouth and headaches.

-Worsening stress symptoms are explained through the brain-gut axis theory.
+WORSENING SYMPTOMS are explained through the brain-gut axis theory.

 This theory is based on excessive signals sent to the brain from both external and internal stimuli.